walmartlabs/thorax/README.md

 ### $.view *$(event.target).view([options])*

+NARRATIVE***: When a user clicks on an element in the dom, data... element.closest - traverses to find the closest view or element that has data-view and then looks for the model on that.

-Get a reference to the nearest parent view.
+API: Get a reference to the nearest parent view.
 Pass `helper: false` to options to exclude `HelperView`s from the lookup.
 Useful when registering DOM event handlers:

     $(event.target).view();

 ### $.model *$(event.target).model([view])*

+NARRATIVE: Only for things in a {{#collection}} block helper.
+Only works if setModel has been called...

 Get a reference to the nearest bound model.
 Can be used with any `$` object but most useful in event handlers.
+IN a collcetion helper you have a model... this.model in a view, but in a collection helper you want to know what model was clicked on.

     $(event.target).model();

-A `view` may be optionally passed to limit the lookup to a specific view.

-### $.collection *$(event.target).collection([view])*

-Get a reference to the nearest bound collection.
-Can be used with any `$` object but most useful in event handlers.

-    $(event.target).collection();

 A `view` may be optionally passed to limit the lookup to a specific view.